AnthonyChieppa/How-Long-Is-the-Coast-of-Britain-/README.md

 AMS 595 — MATLAB Project #2

 ## Project Description:
 This MATLAB project approximates the arc length of the Mandelbrot set boundary using four different tasks.
-In the tasks there is as follows:
+In the tasks, there are the following:

   - Write a function computing the fractal
   - Use the bisection algorithm to approximate the boundary of the fractal
-  - Use polynomial function approximation to find boundary as a function
+  - Use polynomial function approximation to find the boundary as a function
   - Integrate the boundary curve to find its length

 # Tasks Order: